evhub/coconut/DOCS.md

 ### `addpattern`

 Takes one argument that is a [pattern-matching function](#pattern-matching-functions), and returns a decorator that adds the patterns in the existing function to the new function being decorated, where the existing patterns are checked first, then the new.
-Equivalent to:
+Roughly equivalent to:
 ```
 def addpattern(base_func):
     """Decorator to add a new case to a pattern-matching function, where the new case is checked last."""